 In your Spirit-led desire to give generously to God's work, don't let yourself be put under a performance-based system to receive God's approval, acceptance, or blessings!
 If you tithe because a pastor told you to, or if you tithe because you believe you need to follow those Old Testament commands in order to please God and receive His blessings -- please stop!

 Under grace God doesn't want you to give a certain amount or percentage because someone has told you to.
 Furthermore, God is already very pleased with you because you are in His Son, Jesus Christ!
 You already possess every spiritual blessing because you are in Christ!

 "Praise be to the God and Father of our Lord Jesus Christ, who has blessed us in the heavenly realms with every spiritual blessing in Christ."
 (Eph.
 1:3)

 Trust in the Spirit of Christ in you to produce the righteous fruit (Gal.
-5:22-23) that He promises to produce as you rest in Him.
+5:22-23, Phil.
+1:11) that He promises to produce in you as you rest in Him.
 Trust in Him to transform you into a generous and joyful giver!

 "Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously."
 (2 Cor.
 9:6)

 Now, if you decide in your heart that you desire to tithe, as meaning 10% of your income, or that you'll give at least 10% (as a starting point) of your income, that's great!
 The key is that you decided in your heart what to give.
 Under grace you are free to give any amount or percentage -- less than 10%, 10%, or more than 10%!